 - Avoid unpasteurised dairy products.

 - Seek medical advice if you have a fever or are suffering from diarrhoea.

 If you become seriously ill or injured, you'll need to be evacuated to a destination with appropriate facilities.
 Medical evacuations can be very expensive.

 Where to get help

-Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas

 Australian Embassy, Vienna

 Check the Embassy website for information about opening hours and temporary closures that may affect service provision.